 - To avoid yellowing, UV protection should be included

-Deep Pour Resin is a brand from the company FGCI, which offers high-quality epoxy resins in all areas of application.
+Deep Pour Resin is a brand from the company Incredible Solutions, which offers high-quality epoxy resins in all areas of application.
 The products are developed in-house and manufactured in their own production facilities.
-Deep Pour Resin has been specially developed for processing large quantities and casting deep layer thicknesses of up to 10 cm.
+Deep Pour Resin has been specially developed for processing large quantities and casting deep layer thicknesses of up to 2 inches.
 It is therefore ideal for casting Resin Tables where larger quantities of resin are required due to the size of the project.

 The Best Epoxy Resin for Resin Art

 Under the term Resin Art, you can find all the techniques that can be used to create decorative and art objects from epoxy resin.
 There are no limits to creativity: paintings cast with resin and Color Pigments on a wooden painting ground, the production of resin jewelry, up to the casting of geodes and coasters, are all possible.
 As these applications require mainly thin layers where pigments or liquid paint is mixed in, the resin should not be too liquid.
 Otherwise, the individual colors will mix with each other and an unwanted shade will be created.